reficio/p2-maven-plugin/README.md

 ### Override option
 This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/override/pom.xml

-This is the configuration snippet that enables you to override the default MANIFEST.MF files in jars that are already OSGi bundles. <override>true</override> section has to be included to enable this opion
+This is the configuration snippet that enables you to override the default MANIFEST.MF files in jars that are already OSGi bundles. ```<override>true</override>``` section has to be included to enable this option

-To manually set the instructions please specify the <instructions> section in the configuration of the artifact.
+To manually set the instructions please specify the ```<instructions>``` section in the configuration of the artifact.
 If you do not specify any instructions the MANIFEST.MF file will be overridden with the default instructions.
 Please see the examples/quickstart/pom.xml for more info.